-If you are visiting San Francisco for the holidays, I think I’ve provided you plenty to get you started!
-But just in case it’s not, here are a few more posts that will help you out:
+If you are visiting San Francisco for the holidays, I think I've provided you with plenty to get you started!
+But just in case it's not, here are a few more posts that will help you out:

 - Dimsum is a great holiday meal, especially good for big groups of family or friends.
 Here is my San Francisco Bay Area Dimsum Guide.

 - Visiting the Sunset District, here’s my guide.